GIBGames/gib-universal-style-guide/README.md

 #### Foldout Groups
 If a class has only a small number of variables, Foldout Groups are not required.

 If a class has a moderate amount of variables (5-10), all [Serializable](#serializable) variables should have a non-default Foldout Group assigned.
 A common category is `Config`.
-Use the Foldout Group Attribute available with [Odin Inspector](https://odininspector.com/).
+Use the Foldout Group Attribute available with [EventsPro](https://assetstore.unity.com/packages/tools/utilities/eventspro-improved-events-and-ui-for-unity-269511).

 ```csharp
 [FoldoutGroup("Interactable")]